 Valdez offers a variety of accommodations to suit different budgets and preferences.
 Here are some of the best accommodation options in Valdez:

 - The Best Western Valdez Harbor Inn in the heart of Valdez offering stunning views of the harbor and surrounding mountains.
-The rooms are spacious and comfortable.
+Their rooms are spacious, making them super comfortable.
 The hotel provides a range of amenities, including free Wi-Fi, complimentary breakfast, and a fitness center.

 - The Keystone Hotel is a historic hotel with cozy rooms.
 Amenities including free Wi-Fi, complimentary breakfast, and a lounge area with a fireplace.